rust-lang/book/src/ch19-01-unsafe-rust.md

 raw pointers and read the data being pointed to.
 In Listing 19-3, we use the dereference operator `*` on a raw pointer that requires an `unsafe` block.

+The convention for `unsafe` is to describe why the unsafe block is safe for reviewers in a comment prefixed with `safety:`.

 ```rust
 {{#rustdoc_include ../listings/ch19-advanced-features/listing-19-03/src/main.rs:here}}
 ```